feeling1990/cluster-project/README.md

 install.packages("EMCluster","mvtnorm","mvnfast","parallel")

 ## How to run the code
-The core and basic functions are in file ESM for GMM.R.
-You need to run all these functions before doing other experiments.
+The core and basic functions are in file 'ESM for GMM.R'.
+You need to run all these functions before doing experiments.
 The core function is ESM=function(xx,obj, clusternum,maxiter,truelabel,featurenum,threshold1,threshold2).
 You can call this function for any new dataset.

 ## Example to run
-sim3=simulation1(400) # the function is in [simulation for paper.R]
+sim3=simulation1(400) # the function is in 'simulation for paper.R'
 data = sim3[[1]]
 truelabel = sim3[[2]]